leo13200006/QueT/README.md

-# QueT

-# QueT
-QueT : Takes a long queue online.
+# QueT : Takes a long queue online.
 Makes social distancing possible.

 The app is called 'QueT'.
 It is a online token based solution for handling long waiting queues at shops.
 Recently there were many violations in social distancing of people standing in queue